ContactVault Logo ContactVault ALPHA v.1.0

 Operational safeguards

-Detailed audit logging, health checks and alert thresholds help us detect anomalies fast.
+Detailed audit logging, health checks, and alert thresholds help us detect anomalies fast.
 Outbound email is validated and sensitive fields are redacted in logs.

 Responsible disclosure